This post will show you how to control your emotions in any situation.

 We misunderstand what creates feelings and how we operate as human beings.

-Somebody does something that causes us to feel a certain way.
-Something happens that causes us to feel a certain way.
+Somebody does something that causes us to feel a certain way or something happens that causes us to feel a certain way.

 So we spend a lot of time trying to control our emotions.